ibm-wsc/LAB-Configuring-your-system-using-a-YAML-model/lab.md

 - zOSUnixParms.schema.json – The rules governing z/OS Unix configuration
 - BPXPRM.jinja – The Jinja template that is used to map out the changes
 - parmlibbuild.py – The code to build a parmlib member using YAML as the source and a map to the parmlib member.

+These are located in the `files` folder in this repo.
+- `LAB-Configuring-your-system-using-a-YAML-model`

 You can use any IDE that you wish to edit the data.
 If you need one, you can download VSCode from: https://code.visualstudio.com/download